-- Missions to Nigeria, Ethiopia, Burkina Faso with an estimated duration of 15 days (one mission of 5 days in each country, including travel days) might be required; - Mission travel must be approved in advance and in writing by the Supervisor; - The BSAFE course must be completed before the commencement of travel; - Individual Consultants are responsible for ensuring they have vaccinations/inoculations when traveling to certain countries, as designated by the UN Medical Director; - Consultants are also required to comply with the UN security directives set forth under https://dss.un.org/dssweb/; - The consultant will be responsible for making his/her mission travel arrangements in line with UNDP travel policies; - All travel expenses related to mission travels will be supported by the project travel fund and will be reimbursed as per UNDP rules and regulations for consultants.
+- Missions to Sudan with an estimated duration of 5 days (including travel days) is required; - Mission travel must be approved in advance and in writing by the Supervisor; - The BSAFE course must be completed before the commencement of travel; - Individual Consultants are responsible for ensuring they have vaccinations/inoculations when traveling to certain countries, as designated by the UN Medical Director; - Consultants are also required to comply with the UN security directives set forth under https://dss.un.org/dssweb/; - The consultant will be responsible for making his/her mission travel arrangements in line with UNDP travel policies; - All travel expenses related to mission travels will be supported by the project travel fund and will be reimbursed as per UNDP rules and regulations for consultants.
 Costs for mission airfares, terminal expenses, and living allowances should not be included in financial proposal.